You may wonder what an average TOEFL score is. How does your TOEFL score compare to the TOEFL performance of other test-takers?

 The level of education a TOEFL test-taker has and the purpose for taking the TOEFL are closely related.
 If a TOEFL test-taker is in high school, they’re probably taking the TOEFL to get into an undergrad degree program.
 If a test-taker has completed some of their bachelor’s degree classes, there’s a good chance they need their TOEFL score for grad school.
 Bachelor degree graduates usually take the TOEFL to get into a grad degree program or to gain professional certification.
 And so on.

-With that in mind, here are ETS’s 2015 numbers for average TOEFL iBT scores by level of education or reason for testing:
+With that in mind, here are ETS’s 2017 numbers for average (roughly 50th percentile) TOEFL iBT scores by level of education or reason for testing:

 - People using the TOEFL for any other purpose: 84